clintre/solseek/README.md

 ## Features
   - Complete app store similar to Discover or Gnome Software
+  - Works as a desktop app or from terminal
+  - Navigate and use with keyboard and/or mouse
   - Select and install multiple packages at once
   - Manage system updates for installed tools such as; eopkg, flatpak, snap, distrobox, and fwupd
   - Rollback system to help issues brought on by updates or installs